 It is believed that Jean-Antoine Chaptal was indeed a liberal, but probably apolitical as well.
 He believed in orderly change, human progress, competence and hierarchy.
 Initially, he welcomed the French Revolution.
 But in 1793 he determined to lead opposition in Montpellier against the extremism of the Committee of Public Safety of the National Convention in Paris.
 Chaptal was arrested but released due to his company’s value to the nation.
 In the Spring of 1794, by order of Lazare Carnot, the Minister of War, Chaptal was charged with the management of the major gunpowder factory at Grenelle in Paris.
 After Thermidor, Chaptal spent about four years mainly in Montpellier teaching at the medical school and rebuilding his chemicals industry.
 Jean-Antoine Chaptal was elected to the Institut and became a member of the editorial board of the Annales de chimie.
 Further he built a second large chemicals industry near Paris at Ternes.

 In later years, Chaptal became Napoleon’s Council of State, then acting Minister of Interior, and finally confirmed in the position.
-He would remain in this high office until his resignation on 6 August 1804.
+He would remain in this high office until his resignation on 6 August 1804, when Napoleon was going to coronate himself emperor of France.
 It is belied that everything Jean-Antoine Chaptal touched was improved.
 From early on, he worked to design and implement not only a fundamentally new administrative structure of prefects, subprefects, mayors and municipal councils for France, but also a new primary and secondary educational system introducing the lycée.
+He introduced the metric system for weights and measures of length and promoted the arts and sciences.
+Napoleon awarded him the title of Comte de Chanteloup and the Grand Cross of the Legion of Honour.

 Unfortunately, the 1820s for Chaptal were clouded by the financial ruin of his son, Jean-Baptiste Chaptal and Chaptal himself was left with a small pension.
 His remarkable career had unfolded through five different regimes and he had contributed importantly to every one.
+Ruined by the debts of his sons, who worked in the chemical industry, he sold his property in 1823 and died in poverty on 30 July 1832.
 His name is one of the 72 names of famous French scientists engraved on the Eiffel Tower in Paris.

 References and Further Reading: